AeroMAPS/AeroMAPS/_sources/books/documentation_gui.md

 2035 and 50% of the medium-range market from 2040.

-Concerning the production of these alternative fuels, the user can make assumptions on biofuel emission factors, hydrogen production pathways and electricity production emission factors.
+Concerning the production of these alternative fuels, the user can make assumptions on biofuel emission factors, hydrogen production pathways and electric mix.
 For biofuels, the default value corresponds to the median value for HEFA pathway (20.7 gCO<sub>2</sub>-eq/MJ<sub>fuel</sub>), which is the most used pathway currently.
 A high-carbon value of 52.2 gCO<sub>2</sub>-eq/MJ<sub>fuel</sub> (corresponding to AtJ pathway) and a low-carbon value of 7.7 gCO<sub>2</sub>-eq/MJ<sub>fuel</sub> (corresponding to FT pathway) can also be chosen.
 These values can be